 One cause of an unhealthy placenta is a rare condition called chronic histiocytic intervillositis (CHI).
 This is when the immune system rejects the placenta as if it was an ‘alien’ object in the body.
-CHI can increase the risk of stillbirths and miscarriages in subsequent pregnancies.
-However, there is currently no way to diagnose CHI during pregnancy, only after birth.
+CHI can increase the risk of stillbirth and is also a cause of recurrent miscarriage.
+However, there is currently no way to diagnose CHI during pregnancy; it can only be detected after birth.

 What’s happening in this project?

-At the Manchester Tommy’s centre, our scientists have developed an exciting new way of looking at the placenta while the baby is growing.
-It uses Magnetic Resonance Imaging or MRI, a technique that uses a strong magnetic field to look inside the body – which gives far more detail about how the placenta is working than they would get by looking at an ultrasound scan.
+Our scientists have developed an exciting new way of looking at the placenta while the baby is growing.
+They have been using Magnetic Resonance Imaging or MRI – a technique that uses a strong magnetic field to look inside the body – which gives far more detail about how the placenta is working than they would get by looking at an ultrasound scan.

 What difference will this project make?

-This research will provide the evidence needed for a larger clinical trial to use MRI to detect problems with the placenta.
-If the team’s findings can be confirmed, it could lead to new ways to diagnose CHI and other placental problems much earlier than is currently possible.
-This could mean that women could receive the most appropriate treatment for them, and ultimately reduce the risk of their babies being stillborn.
+This research will provide the evidence needed for a larger clinical trial investigating whether MRI can detect problems with the placenta.
+If the team’s chance finding can be confirmed, it could lead to new ways to diagnose CHI and other placental problems much earlier than is currently possible.
+This could mean that women are able to receive a more appropriate treatment, and ultimately reduce the risk of their babies being stillborn.